Louis Schwitzer

 Schwitzer continued his engineering work after World War I and started his own business manufacturing cooling fans.
 His water pumps, oil pumps, and cooling fans were standard on almost every type of combat vehicle in World War II.
 After the war ended, Schwitzer redesigned his supercharger of the 1920s into a more efficient turbocharger.

-To celebrate the legacy of his engineering prowess and because he served on the IMS Technical Committee from 1912 to 1945, the “Louis Schwitzer Award for Innovation” is given as a part of the annual 500 Festival.
-Schwitzer himself was inducted into the Automotive Hall of Fame in 1970.
+To celebrate the legacy of his engineering prowess and because he served on the IMS Technical Committee from 1912 to 1945, the “Louis Schwitzer Award for Innovation” is given each year leading up to the Indy 500 to celebrate the engineers behind developing new, innovative concepts aimed toward increasing competitive potential.
+The award focuses on innovative technology with applications related to the engine, powertrain, profile, chassis, or safety that meet the NTT INDYCAR SERIES specifications.
+Schwitzer was inducted into the Automotive Hall of Fame in 1970.